tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 # Token Challenge Requirements

 Clients receive challenges for tokens, as described in {{AUTHSCHEME}}.

-For the rate-limited token issuance protocol described in this document, the token challenge MUST be interactive and per-origin.
-That is, the TokenChallenge structure MUST contain both the redemption_nonce and origin_name fields.

-The HTTP authentication challenge also SHOULD contain the following additional attribute:
+For the rate-limited token issuance protocol described in this document, the HTTP authentication challenge SHOULD contain the following attribute:

 - "origin-name-key", which contains a base64url encoding of a `NameKey` as defined in {{setup}} to use when encrypting the Origin Name in issuance requests.